NISH1001/NISH1001.github.io/_posts/2017-08-20-decorator-in-python.markdown

 But this is rubbish.
 We don't want to make changes to original code.

 **Here comes our hero decorator**
-Now, let's create a new function `evolve` that accepts the original function `pokemon` and wraps with with evolution
+Now, let's create a new function `evolve` that accepts the original function `pokemon` and wraps with evolution
 ```python
 EVOLUTION_MULTIPLIER = 2